ncraffey/HUDSON/README.md

 ## Work Distribution

 HUDSON is a group project between John Craffey and Nick Craffey.
 There are many milestones in the project that mostly need to happen sequentially.
 Because of this, we plan to work together on every step of the design as opposed to dividing up the work.
 At different stages, one of us may have more experience than the other, which will create a constant back and forth in the collaboration.
-We do not currently know everything we need to know in order to deploy a functional final product, but are confident based on some research that the concept is possible and within the limits of our skills as well as the performance of the Pynqboard.
+We do not currently know everything we need to know in order to deploy a functional final product, but are confident based on some research that the concept is possible and within the limits of our skills as well as the performance of the Zynq board.

 ## Possible Limitations

 - If input framerate is too high
     - dropped frames
     - dropped player highlighting
-    - latency could be too high
+- latency of the Zynq system could be too high to play game in real time
+	- If latency is too high, this will be more of a proof of concept

 ## Resources